 Often noted for its good work/life balance, Denmark is evidently a great place to be an employee.
-But is it also a suitable place for UK companies to do business?
+But is doing business in Denmark suitable for UK companies?

 It is.
 In fact, the country’s ranked in third place in the World Bank’s Ease of Doing Business Index.